Keruspe/Germinal/README.md

-To configure it, open dconf-editor and go into /org/gnome/Germinal By default, germinal launches tmux, but you can specify a custom command by adding extra args to the commandline (no need for quoting, example: "germinal su - -c rm -rf /tmp/*" will execute "su - -c rm -rf /tmp/*" instead of tmux).
+To configure it, open dconf-editor and go into /org/gnome/Germinal By default, germinal launches tmux, but you can specify a custom command by adding extra args to the commandline (no need for quoting, example: "germinal /bin/bash -l" will execute "/bin/bash -l" instead of tmux).

 To build it, go into the Germinal directory